noqqe/why-openbsd.rocks/content/fact/ntpd.md

 ---

-The base system ships with its own implementation of `ntp` which also supports HTTPS Constraints that helps verifying the time you got by unauthenticated UDP packets.
+The base system ships with its own implementation of `ntp` which also supports HTTPS Constraints.
+This helps to verify the times received in unauthenticated UDP packets.

 ```